yabanjin25/SimpleToDo/README.md

  * [x] Required: User can long-press an item to remove it from the list
  * [x] Required: User can edit an item by clicking on it, and editing it in a different form
  * [x] Required: User can restart application and list items will have persisted
+ * [x] Extra: User can check and uncheck off items

+ Extensions:

+ * Replaced persistence of items through a file with a SQLite database

 Notes: